duelafn/challenge-problems/README.md

-# advent-of-code-2016-in-perl6
+# challenge-problems

-SOLUTIONS to the 2016 Advent of code (http://adventofcode.com/) in Perl6
+Solutions to various challenge sets for sharing.